 - Provide an opportunity for chiropractors in the field to serve the profession and cooperate in the preparation of entry-level professionals

 What will you do?

 Depending on the location of the field training, interns may perform a variety of patient care procedures under the direct supervision of the licensed chiropractor.

 While an ideal Field Training Program would allow the intern to perform chiropractic adjustments, examinations and X-rays, state regulations may limit intern performance to the duties that a chiropractic assistant would perform or to observations only.

-Participation in Palmer's Department of Defense/Veterans Affairs Student Rotation Program counts toward fulfilling the Field Training Program requirement.
+Participation in Palmer's Department of Defense/Veterans Affairs Student Rotation Program counts toward credit for the Field Training Program.